 Verify Vendor Information

 During your business year-end checklist is the time to look at the vendors in your system.
-If you used any vendors this you, chances are you did, that you’ll have to collect W-9 forms for some of them.
+If you used any vendors this year, chances are you did, then you’ll have to collect W-9 forms for some of them.
 These are essentially a breadcrumb for the IRS to track your expenses and your vendors’.
 If you spent $600 or more on a vendor’s services, you’ll need to issue and complete a 1099 form.
 This form needs to be sent to the IRS by January 31.

 Take the opportunity to verify the accuracy of the contact information, such as phone number, email address and contact names.
 If outdated or inaccurate information is present, correct or remove those entries.
 Have time to make a few calls?
 Now would be a good point to evaluate whether it is worth reconnecting, setting up meetings, and drafting new contracts.